Join the conversation at one of our upcoming events.

 These free public lectures given by Basic Program instructors complement the curriculum and includes a question and answer session.
-They take place at the Chicago Cultural Center downtown.
+They take place online.
 Learn more about First Friday Lectures.

 The free Sample Discussions are an opportunity to try out a Basic Program class, either online or in person.
 Learn more about Sample Discussions.